PowerShell/PowerShell-RFC/RFCXXX-PSRemoting-Providers.md

 + As a user I want to have a unified way of using PSRemoting providers in my `Invoke-Command` calls so that I can simplify my code.

-+ As a module author I want to be simplify the work needed to implement and use my custom remoting providers
++ As a module author I want to simplify the work needed to implement and use my custom remoting providers

 ### Current Landscape